 To companies and individuals still using an analog phone system, the switch to VoIP can seem like a lengthy and expensive process.
 We completely understand; new technology is often associated with higher prices.
-But what if we told you that you can use the hardware from your analog system on a new VoIP system?
-In this article we’ll discuss the differences between analog and VoIP and explain technology behind using analog phones on a VoIP phone system.
+But what if we told you that you can use the hardware from your analog system on a new VoIP phone system?
+In this article, we’ll discuss the differences between analog and VoIP and explain the technology behind using analog phones with digital phone lines.

 The difference between analog and VoIP